 Gribkowsky to testify in Ecclestone bribery trial on Friday 8 May, 2014 The drama levels in Bernie Ecclestone’s bribery trial in Munich will step up a gear on Friday.
 SID news agency reports that Gerhard Gribkowsky, the jailed former banker whom the Formula 1 supremo is alleged to have bribed to the tune of $44 million, will make his first appearance at Ecclestone’s trial, as the star witness.
 It is on the conflicting accounts of Gribkowsky and 83-year-old Ecclestone that the whole corruption scandal turns.
 Gribkowsky, already serving an eight and a half year jail sentence for receiving Ecclestone’s money, is expected to confirm prosecutors’ claims that he was paid in order to influence the sale of Formula 1’s commercial rights and keep Ecclestone in power.
 “The accusations are based on statements by Dr Gribkowsky that are incorrect, misleading and incoherent,” Ecclestone said in an opening written statement to the court two weeks ago.
 Briton Ecclestone, however, insists that he only paid Gribkowsky because Gribkowsky was blackmailing him over his personal tax affairs in the UK.
 “Many people have asked, ‘How can you put someone like Bernie under pressure?'”
 Ecclestone’s statement added.
 “You can, if you find the right lever.
 Dr Gribkowsky succeeded in finding it.
 “It was clear to me that he wanted money in any case under whatever headline,” Ecclestone continued.
 “From today’s perspective, [paying him] may not have been a rational decision.
 But at the time, I thought ‘This man is dangerous’.”
 Gribkowsky is one of almost 40 witnesses who will also testify in the 26-day trial, the news agency added.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.